One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 A Herpes outbreak on the tongue typically goes through several stages and may feel like:

-• Formation of blisters: Small red bumps begin to appear, often in clusters in the area of the outbreak.
-These bumps become blister-like, with yellowish, pale white, or clear fluid inside.
+- Formation of blisters: Small red bumps begin to appear, sometimes in clusters in the area of the outbreak, but may be dispersed all around the mouth and tongue.
+These bumps become blister-like, with clear or cloudy fluid inside.
+They will probably burst as you eat food and brush your teeth.

-• Healing phase: The sores on the tongue eventually crust over and heal.
+- Healing phase: The sores on the tongue eventually heal.

 How can I prevent getting Herpes on the tongue?